pablocdrd/VM-server/README.md

 ## Security
 - Secrets are not committed to the repository (see .gitignore and .env.example)
 - This homelab is intended for private/internal network usage

+## 📚 What I learned

+- Setting up and operating Dockerized services on a Linux VM
+- Using a reverse proxy (Nginx Proxy Manager) to expose internal services
+- Managing containers and stacks with Portainer
+- Implementing basic service monitoring and observability with Uptime Kuma
+- Understanding the importance of uptime, response time and early failure detection
+- Documenting infrastructure and services for reproducibility